karthiknitt/tamil-panchang-api/README.md

 - 🇮🇳 **Tamil Format** - Authentic South Indian panchang with Tamil names
 - ⚡ **Fast** - 100-300ms average response time
 - 🐳 **Docker-based** - Easy self-hosting with one command
+- 🤖 **AI Agent Ready** - Built-in MCP server for Claude and other AI assistants
 - 📱 **CORS Enabled** - Use from any website, app, or automation
 - 🔓 **No Authentication** - Simple and accessible
 - 📍 **Location-aware** - Precise calculations for any latitude/longitude
 - 🌅 **Sunrise-based** - Tamil day boundaries (sunrise to sunrise)
 - 🌙 **Sidereal Zodiac** - Using Lahiri Ayanamsa for accurate rasi calculations
+- 🔄 **Dual Server Architecture** - REST API + MCP server in one container

 ### 📊 Complete Data Provided